shimmy568/blog/source/_posts/docker-nodejs.md

 });
 ```

-This creates a new endpoint that accepts http GET requests.
-If we wanted to instead accept POST requests we could use `app.post(...` instead, same deal with any other http request type like PUT or DELETE.
+This creates a new endpoint that accepts HTTP GET requests.
+If we wanted to instead accept POST requests we could use `app.post(...` instead, same deal with any other HTTP request type like PUT or DELETE.
 Then we define a function that takes in two parameters req and res that is called whenever a request is sent to the '/' endpoint.
 Then we use `res.send` to send a string to the client that made the request.

 ---
 ```javascript
 app.listen(port, () => console.log(`App listening on port ${port}!`));
 ```

 This just starts the express server on the port we defined at the top of our code and we give the .listen function a function to call once it's done this.
-In our case this is just a friendly little print statement that lets us know our server is up and running.
+In our case, this is just a friendly little print statement that lets us know our server is up and running.

 ---

 ## Building

-Alright we got our app made now we get to the docker part of this bad boy.
-First you need to build your container to do this run the command below.
+Alright, we got our app made now we get to the docker part of this bad boy.
+First, you need to build your container to do this run the command below.

 ```bash
 $ docker build -t test-app .